First-Timers Guide to Sonoma Wine Country

-Below, you'll gain a crash course on the authentic, classic wonders of Wine Country.
-You'll also be introduced to some of the best-known (and for good reason), top-notch experiences and things to do in Wine Country.
+Below, you'll gain a crash course on the authentic, classic wonders of Sonoma County Wine Country.
+You'll also be introduced to some of the most popular, top-notch experiences and things to do in Wine Country.

 Already thinking about how to get here?
 Consider flying into the Charles M Schulz - Sonoma County Airport (STS) in Santa Rosa, where you can fly direct from Denver, Portland, Seattle, Los Angeles, Phoenix, San Diego, and more.

 Listed as No. 2 “Best Small Town to Visit in U.S.” by Smithsonian Magazine, the Northern Sonoma County town of Healdsburg is a perfect place to start for your first time in Sonoma Wine Country.

 Downtown Bakery & Creamery has been a staple for savory breakfasts since the café opened in 1987.
 And it still shines strong as a favorite for sticky buns, croissants, pains au chocolat, homemade jam pockets, donut muffins, bran muffins, blueberry scones, and wholewheat scones like currants & orange and cheddar cheese & thyme.

 For larger appetites, the pancakes or breakfast pizzas are a treat, as is the Croque Madame with ham, cheese, ricotta, poached egg, and pickles.

 The Alexander Valley Wine Region

 You’ll want to get a peek at Alexander Valley, which is one of the most beautiful spots — of many, many breathtaking places — in Sonoma County.
 Drive through Healdsburg north, and veer off into the Alexander Valley for a visit to Jordan Vineyard & Winery, and your 10 a.m., by-appointment library tasting.